svenluijten/package-skeleton/README.md

 ```

 ## Contributing
-All contributions (in the form on pull requests, issues and feature-requests) are
+All contributions (pull requests, issues and feature requests) are
 welcome.
+Make sure to read through the [CONTRIBUTING.md](CONTRIBUTING.md) first,
+though.
 See the [contributors page](../../graphs/contributors) for all contributors.

 ## License
 `sven/:package` is licenced under the MIT License (MIT).
 Please see the